Skip to content

 Workspace Provider Reference

 The workspace provider layer is an abstraction that handles workspace-level operations that vary across VCS hosting environments.
-While the VCS provider handles low-level version control commands (commit, diff, checkout), the workspace provider handles higher-level concerns: workflow type detection, reference resolution (e.g., #git:repo or #gh:org/repo), change submission, mail preparation, and workspace directory management.
+While the VCS provider handles low-level version control commands (commit, diff, checkout), the workspace provider handles higher-level concerns: workflow type detection, reference resolution (for example #git:repo or #gh:org/repo), change submission, mail preparation, and workspace directory management.

 Plugin Architecture